 As of Q3 2018, Lyft was the sixth-most expensed company according to Certify’s data.
 At this stage, Lyft controlled 20% of the ride-hailing market for business travellers, compared to 73% for Uber.
 Taxis accounted for the remaining 7% – down from 74% in 2014.

 These figures are consistent with Certify’s end-of-year statistics, though with Lyft registering 1% less over the course of the year.
 These also show that ride-hailing accounted for 15% of business expenses over 2018.
 Average Lyft spend for business travellers stood at $25 – $1 less than Uber.

-While Uber may control the higher market share, Lyft is the highest-rated brand in its category, with business travellers giving its services 4.7 stars.
+While Uber may control the higher market share, Lyft is the highest-rated brand in its category, with business travellers giving its services 4.7 stars in Q3 2018 (this score remained consistent over 2019).
 This compares to 4.5 for Uber and a mere 4.0 for taxis.